Jesus in Islam

 What was his message?

-As an honourable obedient Messenger of God, Jesus submitted willingly to God’s commands.
+As an honorable obedient Messenger of God, Jesus submitted willingly to God’s commands.
 As such, he was a “Muslim” – one who submits to the will and commandments of God.

 The Miracles of Jesus